 First job was collecting quarters and restocking magazines from automated magazine boxes that dispensed pornographic titles.

 Worked at Video Archives in Manhattan Beach, California from 1985-1990 with future filmmakers Roger Avary and Daniel Synder.
-He became well know to local residents for his extensive knowledge of world cinema and eclectic, customer tailored video recommendations.
+He became well known to local residents for his extensive knowledge of world cinema and eclectic, customer tailored video recommendations.
 He wrote several screenplays during his time at Video Archives including Reservoir Dogs (1992) True Romance (1993) and Natural Born Killers (1994).
 He purchased the entire stores video inventory of 8000 titles when it closed that he prefers watching to using video streaming services, like Netflix.

 Got his first job in the film industry at age 16, by lying about his age, as an usher at Pussycat Theater, a porn theater in Torrance, California.